Sarcoidosis is an inflammatory disease in which granulomas, or clumps of inflammatory cells, form in various organs. This causes organ inflammation.

 - shortness of breath

 It can be difficult to diagnose sarcoidosis.
-Symptoms can mimic those of other diseases, such as arthritis or cancer.
-If you have symptoms of sarcoidosis, your doctor will conduct a variety of tests to diagnose you.
+Symptoms can be similar to those of other diseases, such as arthritis or cancer.
+Your doctor will run a variety of tests to make a diagnosis.

-Your doctor will first conduct a physical examination in order to:
+Your doctor will first perform a physical examination to:

 - check for skin bumps or a rash

 - look for swollen lymph nodes

 - check for an enlarged liver or spleen

 Based on the findings, your doctor may order additional diagnostic tests:

 - A chest X-ray can be used to check for granulomas and swollen lymph nodes.